Communicating using monday.com

 Communicating through monday will make things easy to refer back to at a later date and ensure nothing falls through the cracks.
 Additionally, if you’re working with people remotely, having one place to stay on top of who’s responsible for what and the status of their tasks will save you time and frustration when they’re not contactable.

-When you click on a pulse in any of your boards, a box opens to the right of the screen, the “updates”.
+When you click on an item in any of your boards, a box opens to the right of the screen, the “updates”.

 An update can be anything.